Experiencing Culture through Shopping in Tunisia

 Capturing the experience of a tour through Tunisia would not be complete without a few gifts and souvenirs to take home.
-Tunisia offers some of the best of North African culture in it’s historical souks and open markets.
+Shopping in Tunisia offers some of the best of North African culture in it’s historical souks and open markets.

 A “souk” is a marketplace, or a maze of shops.
 A souk can be indoors or covered, or in an outdoor open area.
 Most larger cities will have a souk area where you can buy souvenirs and handcrafts.
 They are usually located in the medinas, or the “old walled city” of the larger city you are visiting.
 These are fun to wonder through, taking time to not only gaze at all the handcrafts available, but also the architecture and wonderful cultural sights that can be seen in these markets.

 The adventurous will want to try their hand at bargaining with locals for goods they are selling.
 This involves the seller giving an initial price, the buyer lowering that price, and then an exchange of amounts are given till both agree on a final price both are happy with.
 This is a common practice and can be a fun experience as long as respect for the local Tunisian is remembered.
 Many locals work hard for their income and are proud to present handmade items that reflect their talent and cultural heritage.
 If bargaining is not quite your style, or time is an issue, there are many fixed price shops that clearly display the price of items so there is no question involved.

 Among some of the most sought after cultural items are hand painted pottery and handcrafted carpets.
 Pottery can be found everywhere in Tunisia.
 Sizes range from small finger bowls to very large serving dishes.
 There are a vast range of colors and patterns available to catch the eye of most every traveler.
 Match a particular kitchen scheme or choose a pattern to decorate any room.
 Pottery is also a great gift for family and friends back home.